 If you are not leaving everything to each other, in the first instance, then you can’t build Mutual Wills.
 Instead, build two separate single Wills.

-When you press the blue 'Build' button above, you start building Mutual 'simple' Wills.
+When you press the blue ‘Build’ button above, you start building Mutual ‘simple‘ Wills.
 They contain no Testamentary Trusts.
-A 'Testamentary Trust' helps your beneficiaries save on the 4 de facto death duties:
+A ‘Testamentary Trust’ saves on the 4 de facto death duties:

-While Testamentary Trusts cost more to build on our website they make it easier for your family to avoid death duties.
+3-Generation Testamentary Trusts cost more to build on our website.
+However, they make it easier for your family to avoid death duties.
 Rather have Testamentary Trusts in your Wills?
-Then build your Mutual Wills with Testamentary Trusts here.
+Then build your 3-Generation Testamentary Trusts Mutual Wills here.

 Legal Consolidated Barristers and Solicitors